glixx/QPiano/BUILD.md

 To compile in Windows install the Open Source version of Qt and CMake and optionally Geany.
 When installing Qt select the option to download and install the MinGW compiler.
-Open the Qt Command Prompt and then change to the "PianoBooster" directory and then type the command below:
+Open the Qt Command Prompt and then change to the "QPiano" directory and then type the command below:

 `"C:\Program Files\CMake 2.6\bin\cmake.exe" -G "MinGW Makefiles" .`